8 Best Renters Insurance Companies in California of 2026

 Bundling

-Most insurance companies give you a multi-policy discount for bundling your renters insurance with other policies, like auto insurance and life insurance.
+Most insurance companies give you a multi-policy discount for bundling your renters insurance with other policies, like auto and life insurance.

 The multi-policy discount is one you should look for.
 It can substantially lower your rate.
 If you bundle, you can shave